Our Veterinarians and Staff for Cedar Falls, Waterloo & Waverly

 Amber Jacobsen, DVM

-I enjoy many aspects of veterinary medicine, but particularly enjoy oncology, preventative medicine and reproduction.
-I enjoy working with many species, but especially ruminants.
+I enjoy many aspects of veterinary medicine, but particularly enjoy urgent care, internal medicine, and preventative medicine.

 Jodi, CVT, RVT

 I have been part of the CVVC family since 2007.
 I earned my AAS degree in Veterinary Technology in 2004 but have worked in the veterinary field since 1991.
 My husband Dan and I reside in Traer.
 I have 2 adult children as well as 4 furry ones.
 Pepsi and Buzz are rescued domestic shorthair cats .
 Tink is our miniature schnauzer and Jazzie is a shih tzu.
 I enjoy spending time with family and really enjoy retail therapy.
 No matter what, I will always stop to say "hi" to every dog or cat that I meet.

 Heidi joined the practice in 2013.
 She has been in both the human and medical fields since 1994.
 She is currently working on earning certification as a Veterinary Technologist through on-line classes with Dallas College.
 Heidi is enthusiastic about advancing her knowledge so that she can provide the best possible care for the patients at Cedar Valley Veterinary Center.
 A couple of fun facts Heidi has learned recently are that horses do not have gall bladders and when you occlude a sheep's nostrils it will urinate.

 Heidi is an Aquarius and enjoys long walks on the beach.